-More than four hundred fishermen and a hundred fishing boats used to occupying this village at the far end of the river named after the village.
+More than four hundred fishermen and a hundred fishing boats used to occupy this village at the far end of the river named after the village.
 Le Bono has become a peaceful village who has preserved its roots.
 This magnificent village located near Auray will fulfill the ones who love picturesque villages.

 The Gulf of Morbihan and its island

 In winter the bay plays host to one of the largest gatherings of wading birds in France.
-In summer tourists are the new hosts and enjoy the beauty of an unspoilt landscape on a boat trip to either l'Ile aux Moines (Monks'island) or l'Ile d'Arz (captains'island), and not to forget the island of Gavrinis where its dolmen dates from about 3 500 BC.
+In summer, tourists are the new hosts and enjoy the beauty of an unspoilt landscape on a boat trip to either l'Ile aux Moines (Monks'island) or l'Ile d'Arz (captains'island), and not to forget the island of Gavrinis where its dolmen dates from about 3 500 BC.

 Vannes and its battlements